 In 2006, “Time of the Season” was also used in a U.K. ad for Bulmers Irish Cider.
 That ad was part of themed series following the changing seasons.
 “Spring II” depicted an apple orchard coming back to life in the spring with a segue to the rising social life in pubs and bars.
 The ad appeared on ITV, Channel Four and Five throughout the U.K. In America, during the 2006 Major League baseball playoffs, the song was played in Shea Stadium as the home-team New York Mets took the field.

 The 2014 Keira Knightley TV spot for Chanel’s Coco Mademoiselle perfume presented at the top of this article will likely bring new listeners to the music of the Zombies – music that is now 50 years young and counting!
 For additional stories at this website on music and/or advertising, please see the Annals of Music category page or the Madison Avenue page.
-Thanks for visiting – and please consider supporting this website.
+Thanks for visiting – and if you like what you see here, please consider supporting this website with a donation.
 Thank you. – Jack Doyle

 Note: This video shows a March 1989 TV ad for Pepsi entitled “Make a Wish,”